ryandellison/ursa-major-theme/README.md

 ![Colors in a large C program.](/screenshots/c-screenshot.png)

 ## Installing
-To install, place `ursa-major-theme.el` in your `.emacs.d` directory and add the following to your Emacs init file:
+To install, place `ursa-major-theme.el` in your `.emacs.d/` directory and add the following to your Emacs init file:

 ```